cybercussion/SCOBot/README.md

 Along with the content interface APIs it includes a light offline or non-LMS mimc of the LMS Runtime.
 This enables you to see tracing of the LMS communication if it was present.
 This may save you time debugging issues.

 ### What does this solve?
 Many examples online are somewhat limited.
-This project made a effort to better support Objectives, and Interaction capabilities is friendly easy to use APIs.
+This project made a effort to better support Objectives, and Interaction capabilities with friendly easy to use APIs.
 Much of the timestamps, durations, and SCORM formatted responses needed a single point of management vs. having it scattered throughout a project.
 The specifications range in the hundreds of not thousands of pages of reading, parsing and interpreting which also leads to months of lost development.

 ## SCOBot Content support: